CitizenOfRomeDynastyAscendant/example-mods/readme.md

 Mod Showcase
 ------------

-We showcase mods on our Discord, but here's a handy list:
+We showcase mods on our [Discord](https://discord.gg/ZVkxjC5), but here's an incomplete list:

 [github.com/CitizenOfRomeDynastyAscendant/example-mods](https://github.com/CitizenOfRomeDynastyAscendant/example-mods) -- Contains a set of example mods\
 Download the zip file from the [Releases section](https://github.com/CitizenOfRomeDynastyAscendant/example-mods/releases) for any mod you'd like to use and extract it as is in your mods directory